 By Robin Jovanovich and Tom McDermott

-While ten states as well as the District of Columbia, have legalized recreational marijuana and many in New York State are pushing to follow suit, Julie Killian, co-founder of RyeACT, a federally-funded local anti-drug coalition, is cautioning elected officials, from the governor’s office on down, to consider the facts.
+While ten states as well as the District of Columbia, have legalized recreational marijuana and many in New York State are pushing to follow suit, Julie Killian, co-founder of RyeACT, a federally-funded local anti-drug coalition with the help of drug rehab anaheim, is cautioning elected officials, from the governor’s office on down, to consider the facts.

 The former Rye City Councilwoman recently made her case at a state budget meeting.
 “Proponents of legalization are ignoring the proven science, the experiences of other states, the environmental impacts, and the advice of doctors, first responders, and substance abuse professionals.”
 She added that drug treatment providers report that nearly every one of their patients started with marijuana.
 “You can’t get into a rehab facility for marijuana; they are all filled with opioid addicts.”

-In two interviews with the paper, Killian, the mother of five, emphasized that there are three distinct parts to any discussion about marijuana: medical, criminal, and legal.
+In two interviews with the paper, Killian, the mother of five, emphasized by rehabs in huntington beach that there are three distinct parts to any discussion about marijuana: medical, criminal, and legal.

 The product available today is not the “Woodstock weed” of previous generations; it’s ten times more potent.
-And youth are now vaping marijuana that is 99% stronger.
+And youth are now vaping marijuana that is 99% stronger, based on an important source.
 “The levels of THC (tetrahydrocannabinol), the main active ingredient in cannabis, are higher, dangerously higher than studies show, and many studies have shown their serious impact on the brain.
 Most users do not know what they are ingesting.”

 Five years ago, Colorado voters overwhelmingly approved legalizing marijuana, but the popularity of the plan has waned for a number of reasons, Killian explained.
 “On the social justice side, they are arresting more minority kids for possession.
 Pot shops are in minority neighborhoods.
 Crime has risen in Colorado, as has the addicted homeless population.
 Legalizing marijuana raises auto insurance rates.
 More importantly, drug driving, which is underreported, has driven up traffic fatalities.”